ankane/field_test/README.md

 You can also change a user’s variant from the dashboard.

-## Users
+## Participants

-By default, Field Test uses `current_user` (if it exists) and a unique visitor id to assign variants.
+By default, Field Test uses `current_user` (if it exists) and an anonymous visitor id to determine the participant.
 Pass a participant manually with:

 ```ruby
 field_test(:button_color, participant: current_admin)